prikryla/nba-scraper/README.md

 in file correlation.ipynb you can make correlation plots

-Special thanks to my colleague @janmrakava
+Special thanks to my colleague https://github.com/janmrakava